 Preparations for celebrating Dalai Lama’s birthday in Key monastery, Key.

-An elder monk initiating the celebration.
+An elder monk initiated the prayers

-The formidable and the saint, In the same frame.
+The formidable and the saint, in the same frame.

 You wouldn’t have seen this side of Key monastery in photos.
 The popular picture of the monastery is from the other side.
+I was, sort of, lost in the Key Gompa.
+I was searching for a toilet.
+But one room leads to another and then a small rugged stoned pathway in the open and then other rooms.
+This structure goes on and on.

 A painting or a photo.

 Spiti women sitting around a “devta” or a god.
 Chicham village.
+The arrival of the devta was announced from the top of the village monastery the same morning.

 Most of the people in Spiti are Buddhists.